amarjeetsingh1999/MyReads-A-Book-Tracking-App/README.md

 # MyReads-A-Book-Tracking-App

+## Overview
+* Books are sorted into three categories: Currently Reading, Want to Read and Read.
+* To change a book's category or remove a book from the list, click on the green button on the book cover.
+* To add new books, click on the green + button at the bottom of the page.
+Enter an author's name or subject.
+_Note: The backend API is limited to a fixed set of [search terms](#search-terms)

 ## How to Run the App
 * Download this repository as .zip or clone this repository:
 ```git clone https://github.com/amarjeetsingh1999/MyReads-A-Book-Tracking-App.git```